swap357/draft42/README.md

 ## Contributing

-We welcome contributions to the Draft42 project.
-Please refer to the CONTRIBUTING.md file for contribution guidelines.

 Some ideas for potential contributions include:
 - Adding multiple AI models to simultaneously chat with the user.
 - Storing conversations in a lean database(sqlite possibly) for future reference and add it to sidebar.